 Do you know what it’s like to be passionately in love?
-Everything was so exciting that you forgot about food.
+Everything is so exciting that you forget about food.

 Or have you been deeply involved in an exciting work project where you didn’t even feel the need to eat?

 Or when you were a kid playing outside with your friends, and your parents would have to call you to eat because you’d forgotten completely about food.

 On the other hand, when you feel sad, depressed, the first thing you do when you get home is open the fridge to see if you have any comfort food.